pn1616/amfoss_tasks/logs.md

 #### Date: 26.09.2023
 - Hours spent: 2 hours
-- Tried to do a CP problem.
+- Worked on a CP problem.

 #### Date: 27.09.2023
 - Did not do anything as I had college work.

 #### Date: 28.09.2023
 - Hours spent: 4 hours
 - Tried to do Geoquest again.
-Failed miserably.
+Did not work.